 📚 Elevate your record-keeping game with timeless style and unmatched durability!

-The Boorum & Pease 66-500-R Record/Account Book is a premium, hardcover accounting journal featuring 500 numbered pages with 35 lines each, a table of contents, and a ribbon bookmark.
-Sized at 7-5/8" x 12-1/8", it combines durable sewn-in pages with acid-free, moisture-resistant paper to ensure your records stay pristine over time.
-Its stylish green canvas cover with black art deco accents makes it a sophisticated choice for professionals seeking both function and flair.
+The Boorum & Pease 66-500-R Record/Account Book is a premium, hardcover ledger featuring 500 numbered pages with 35 lines each, a table of contents, and a ribbon bookmark for easy navigation.
+Its Smyth-sewn binding ensures durability and flat-laying pages, while acid-free, moisture-resistant paper preserves your records long-term.
+Sized at 7-5/8" x 12-1/8", it combines vintage green canvas aesthetics with practical design, making it ideal for professionals who demand both style and substance in their organizational tools.

 | ASIN | B00006IBTR |